 S4 is the first step for pupils into what is the Senior Phase of Scottish Education.

-Rigorous monitoring and tracking of pupil’s progress occurs throughout S4 with parents receiving tracking reports and a full report at appropriate intervals.
-Contact can also be made through Guidance and DHT.
+Throughout their journey, pupils will be supported by class teachers, Guidance teachers and their Year Head.
+Rigorous monitoring and tracking of pupil progress occurs throughout S4 with parents receiving a tracking report and a full report at appropriate intervals.
+There will also be a designated Parent Evening.

 In S4, the main Assessment Block is scheduled for January.
 There will also be designated SQA assignment work for most subjects.
 Ongoing class assessments will be undertaken and a termly schedule of assessments will be issued.

 As pupils engage with work towards National Qualifications, homework demands will undoubtedly increase.
 An average of 2 hours homework per evening would be expected with pupils engaging in revision of class work where no formal homework has been allocated.
 The S4 Guide to Homework is available on our website.

 There are opportunities within school to support progress though National Qualifications.
 A programme of Supported Study is offered by subjects at identified times throughout the year.

 Towards the end of S4, we review course choice moving into S5 and provide a number of supports for pupils who may wish to continue their education at college, undertake a modern apprenticeship or move into employment.